Carla-Garcia-Lozano/IAS-managers-practices-and-perceptions/README.md

 <img src="images/area_managers.PNG" width="600">

-*From left to right: protection of the area, size of the area, the affiliation of the managers and years' experience of the managers.*
+*From left to right: protection of the area, size of the area, the affiliation of the managers and years' experience of the managers.
+Categories are named in the clockwise direction.*

 ---------------------------------------------------------------------